Drug information

 Locations: United States, Israel, South Africa

-Purpose: The purpose of this study is to evaluate the safety, tolerability, and pharmacokinetics of two different doses of oral islatravir given once a month to participants who have a low risk of getting HIV.8,26
+Purpose: The purpose of this study was to evaluate the safety, tolerability, and pharmacokinetics of two different doses of oral islatravir given once a month to participants who were at low risk of getting HIV.30

 Additional Published Material: